SPDUK/youtube-subscription-dl/README.md

 - Automatically output to the /Downloads folder on your PC
 - put them into their own folders per channel
-- Remember previous downloads and skip them
+- Remember previous downloads and skip them if they are reuploaded
 - Create .mkv files instead of the default (usually .webm)

 `mv ./youtube-dl.conf ~/.config/youtube-dl.conf` will move it to the correct folder on macos/linux, on windows you will have to create a file `%APPDATA%/youtube-dl/config.txt` and put the options in there.